'Essential businesses' exempt from stay-at-home order include laundromats cleaning scrubs, lab coats

 Sheila Wolfe, the owner of an Indianapolis laundry and dry cleaning business, wasn’t certain her job would be deemed “essential” before the order was issued.

-She and her family opened Fashion Cleaners, located at 9429 N Meridian St, in 1990.
+She and her family opened Fashion Cleaners, located at 9429 North Meridian Street, in 1990.

 The business, which remains family-operated, is their primary source of income.